 ALL YJEA ISSUES

-On this page, you can find all of our yearly issues, from the very first one in 2021 onwards.
+On this page, you can find all of our yearly issues, starting with the very first one in 2021.
 Articles published in the YJEA can also be found, downloaded and cited on Google Scholar and our website with our publisher, the University Library at the University of Munich.
-Manuscripts for future issues can also be submitted on our publisher’s website.
-You can also find the most recent edition of the journal on the main page.
+Manuscripts for future issues can be submitted on our publisher’s website.
+You can find the most recent edition of the journal on our main page as well.

 Second Issue of the Young Journal of European Affairs (2022)